TimInTech/pihole-maintenance-pro/README.md

 📁 Backups

-If pihole-FTL sqlite3 is available, two backup files will be saved to:
+If the `sqlite3` CLI is available (Pi-hole ships one via `pihole-FTL sqlite3`), backup artifacts will be saved to:

-/etc/pihole/backup_v6/adlist.sql
-/etc/pihole/backup_v6/domainlist.sql
+`/var/backups/pihole_backup_<timestamp>/`

+This directory contains:

+- `pihole_backup.tar.gz` – compressed snapshot of `/etc/pihole`
+- `adlist.sql` – Gravity adlist dump captured with `sqlite3` (5-second lock timeout)
+- `ftl_schema.sql` – FTL schema export captured with `sqlite3` (5-second lock timeout)

-Backups will be skipped if write permissions are missing.
+Backups will be skipped if write permissions are missing or if the backup directory cannot be created.

 ---